johnroutledge/milestone-project-2/README.md

 **Notable bug fixes**

 1. When the first play() function is called, there is a noticable delay before the audio file is played.
 All subsequent audio files play without delay.
 Having tried various fixes (using MP3 files instead of WAV) without success, I decided to just play an empty sound before the start of the game.
-This fixed the problem as now the sounds are immediate when clicking circles during gameplay.
+This fixed the problem as now the sounds are immediate when clicking circles during gameplay. ***INCLUDE SCREENSHOT OF CODE
-2. Having played the game numerous times to make sure it played correctly, I noticed that when landing on circle number 1 (in the 12 o'clock position) in an anti-clockwise direction, if the next action word was 'boing' then the game flagged up wrong when clicking on the correct circle (number seven).
-Having done a console.log to see which circle it was expecting, it turned out to be circle eight rather than circle seven.
-After looking at the code to see what the error could be, I discovered that I had mis-calculated when experiencing a negative number in my if...else if statement in the calculateCorrectCircle function.
+2. Having played the game numerous times to make sure it played correctly, I noticed that when landing on circle number 0 (in the 12 o'clock position) from an anti-clockwise direction, if the next action word was 'boing' then the game flagged up wrong when clicking on the correct circle (number six).
+Having done a console.log to see which circle it was expecting, it turned out to be circle seven rather than circle six.
+After looking at the code to see what the error could be, I discovered that I had mis-calculated when experiencing a negative number in my if...else if statement in the calculateCorrectCircle function. ***INCLUDE SCREENSHOT OF CODE
+3. The three-second countdown timer on game start was very buggy initially.
+Having researched this and discussing it with my mentor, this issue was found to be synchronicity within the JavaScript.
+The countdown timer was originally within its own function, but calling this prior to starting the main game timer resulted in both timers running concurrently which caused multiple DOM updates at the same time.
+To rectify this, I took the countdown timer out of its own function and put it into a loop in the playGame function which removed any synchronicity issues and fixed the bug.  ***INCLUDE SCREENSHOT OF CODE

 ***